-Today, we have many choices when it comes to cross-training and shoes that promise to do everything and anything.
+Today, we have many choices with cross-training/CrossFit shoes that promise to do everything and anything.

 Fitness enthusiasts know the importance of having a high-performance shoe that will protect their feet and keep them balanced during many activities in the gym.

-I first learned of NoBull shoes when I noticed somebody in the gym wearing them and I started seeing people on Instagram wearing them in their videos.
+I first learned of NOBULL shoes’ popularity when I noticed somebody in the gym wearing them and I started seeing more and more people on Instagram wearing them in their videos.

-Since its launch in 2015, Nobull has gained quite a large following.
-Mainly people who like a more minimalist shoe and maybe are tired of the overly hyper promotional buzz that comes with workout footwear.
+Since its launch in 2015, NOBULL has gained a massive following.
+Mainly people who like a more minimalist shoe and maybe are tired of the overly hyper promotional buzz that usually comes with workout footwear.

 This company is working to empower people to get out and move.
 They offer a no-nonsense approach to shoe production, and their minimalist perspective is certainly catching on with the sports world.